DanielOgorchock/OmniThing/README.md

     * all
 * Switch
   * Parameters
-    * name: output
+    * output
       * type: OutputBool
       * required: True
       * description: What the device sets to true/false (i.e. digital output pin)
-    * name: invert
+    * invert
       * type: bool
       * required: True
       * description: Whether or not to invert output
-    * name: initial
+    * initial
       * type: bool
       * required: True
       * description: Initial value to set the switch to at startup
   * Events
     * on
     * off